 Just now, not two hours ago, I heard the economic heart of the culture wars beating in the ever-reliable BBC.

-Money Box programme who explained what was clearly startling news to both the programme's presenter Paul Lewis and to the interviewer: a generic metropolitan-accented woman whose name, alas, I did not catch.
+They had some professor on Radio Four's Money Box programme who explained what was clearly startling news to both the programme's presenter Paul Lewis and to the interviewer: a generic metropolitan-accented woman whose name, alas, I did not catch.
 The professor (presumably of economics, and sorry again because I missed his name in the excitement of the moment) revealed on air that in fact the large pay packages and especially the big bonuses that banks pay to their highest-rewarded employees come from - wait for it - you and me.

 Lewis had to step back from a moment to confirm for an eagerly attentive nation that, contrary to whatever he presumed the general public had previously believed, banks pay their employees from turnover generated by the lending and borrowing of our money.
 Our money.